Top 50 Best Bible Movies Of All Time

 Average

-Directed by Cecil B. DeMille, it stars the eternally beautiful Hedy Lamarr and Victor Mature in the main lead.
+Directed by the legendary Cecil B. DeMille, the film features the captivating Hedy Lamarr and Victor Mature in the leading roles, bringing unforgettable charisma to their characters.

 42